-M. Schick[†], V. Heuveline[‡], and O. P. Le Maître[§]
+M. Schick^{$\ddagger $}, V. Heuveline[§], and O. P. Le Maître^{¶†}

-Abstract.
-The determination of limit-cycles plays an important role in characterizing complex dynamical systems, such as unsteady fluid flows.
-In practice, dynamical systems are described by models equations involving parameters which are seldom exactly known, leading to parameteric uncertainties.
-These parameters can be suitably modeled as random variables so, if the system possesses almost surely a stable time periodic solution, limit cycles become stochastic too.
-This paper introduces a novel numerical method for the computation of stable stochastic limit-cycles based on the spectral stochastic finite element method with polynomial chaos (PC) expansions.
-The method is designed to overcome the limitation of PC expansions related to convergence breakdown for long term integration.
-First, a stochastic time scaling of the model equations is determined to control the phase-drift of the stochastic trajectories and allowing for accurate low order PC expansions.
-Second, using the rescaled governing equations we aim at determining a stochastic initial condition and period such that the stochastic trajectories close after completion of one cycle.
-The proposed method is implemented and demonstrated on a complex flow problem, modeled by the incompressible Navier-Stokes equations, consisting in the periodic vortex shedding behind a circular cylinder with stochastic inflow conditions.
-Numerical results are verified by comparison to deterministic reference simulations and demonstrate high accuracy in capturing the stochastic variability of the limit-cycle with respect to the inflow parameters.

-Key words. uncertainty quantification, stochastic limit-cycle, stochastic Navier-Stokes equations, stochastic period, polynomial chaos, long term integration
+- Abstract.
+The determination of stable limit-cycles plays an important role for quantifying the characteristics of dynamical systems.
+In practice exact knowledge of model parameters is rarely available leading to parameter uncertainties, which can be modeled as an input of random variables.
+This has the effect that the limit-cycles become stochastic themselves resulting in almost surely time-periodic solutions with a stochastic period.
+In this paper we introduce a novel numerical method for the computation of stable stochastic limit-cycles based on the Spectral-Stochastic-Finite-Element-Method using Polynomial Chaos (PC).
+We are able to overcome the difficulties of Polynomial Chaos regarding its well known convergence breakdown for long term integration.
+To this end, we introduce a stochastic time scaling which treats the stochastic period as an additional random variable and controls the phase-drift of the stochastic trajectories, keeping the necessary PC order low.
+Based on the re-scaled governing equations, we aim at determining an initial condition and a period such that the trajectories close after completion of one stochastic cycle.
+Furthermore, we verify the numerical method by computation of a vortex shedding of a flow around a circular domain with stochastic inflow boundary conditions as a benchmark problem.
+The results are verified by comparison to purely deterministic reference problems and demonstrate high accuracy up to machine precision in capturing the stochastic variations of the limit-cycle. - Key words. uncertainty quantification, stochastic limit-cycle, stochastic Navier-Stokes equations, stochastic period, polynomial chaos, long term integration